Syed-Haseeb-Shah/Emotion_Detection_Using_ML_-_DL/README.md

 # Emotion_Detection_Using_ML_-_DL
-We Predict the emotion based on the text
+I had tried using both ml and dl techniques to Predict the emotion based on the text